garggle/him-extension/README.md

+> Disclaimer: This is only a MVP, the code is pretty messy.
+We are working on a better extension made in React with WXT.
+An actual, well-thought architecture is developed for the future.

 # him Extension

 A Chrome Extension featuring an AI chatbot interface called "Him" for providing market insights directly within your browser's side panel.
 Now featuring gpt-4.1 integration for intelligent responses.